khiladisngh/Video_Automation_Plugin/README.md

 4.  **Verify Installation:**
     * Launch Adobe Premiere Pro.
     * Go to `Window > Extensions`.
-You should see "ECCouncil Plugin" (the menu name defined in `manifest.xml`) listed.
+You should see "Video Automator Plugin" (the menu name defined in `manifest.xml`) listed.
 Click it to open the panel.

 ## 🛠️ Usage